joyent/conch-api/docs/modules/Conch::Controller::JSONSchema.md

 JSON Schema, and stashes a simplified query (by `id`) to get to it in `json_schema_rs`, and the id itself in `json_schema_id`.

+If the resource is referenced as `/json_schema/:id` or as `/json_schema/:type/:name/:version`, the exact schema will be retrieved, even if it is deactivated; if it is referenced by `/json_schema/:type/:name/latest`, the latest **active** schema of that type-name series will be retrieved.

+### assert\_active

+A chainable route that will ensure that the JSON Schema referenced by the `json_schema_rs` stash variable is not deactivated (otherwise, a `410 Gone` response will be issued).

 ### get\_single

 Gets a single JSON Schema specification document.